-The EEC can confirm that the BSc Industrial Engineering is compliant on all fronts.
+The EEC can confirm that the MSc Engineering Management is compliant on all fronts.
 The programme complies with the EFQ framework and aligns with standard international practice of HEIs in the US and the EU.
-This undergraduate degree draws from the strengths of a particularly successful degree in the mother-campus and has made the right adjustments to make a good fit with the institutional context of Cyprus.
-Student projections are reasonable, and the financial planning is robust.
-Last but not least, the BSc programme is well-aligned with the university's mission to service the local community and we trust that it can deliver value to the society as well as the economy.
+Although this MSc degree is fairly new, it already enjoys a successful operation in the Beirut campus.
+Yet as importantly, the introduction in the Cypriot market is dovetailed with the right adjustments meant to make the programme compliant with the EU institutional context.
+Student projections are reasonable and the financial planning is robust.
+Last but not least, the programme is well-aligned with the university's mission to service the local community and we trust that it can deliver value to the Cypriot society as well as economy.